The RSR Company Score

 The ResellerRatings Score is

-IT IS a specific rating curve based on review count, review recency, and weighted buckets
+IT IS a specific rating curve based on review count, review recency, review collection types an different methods and weighted buckets

 The score takes into account all reviews across the lifetime of a store, however, a review that is within the first 6 months affects the score more than reviews that are older.
 The more recent a review is, the more weight it holds.